Performance and scalability checklist for Table storage

 This section describes proven practices for modifying entities stored in the Table service.

 Batch transactions are known as entity group transactions in Azure Storage.
 All operations within an entity group transaction must be on a single partition in a single table.
 Where possible, use entity group transactions to perform inserts, updates, and deletes in batches.
 Using entity group transactions reduces the number of round trips from your client application to the server, reduces the number of billable transactions (an entity group transaction counts as a single transaction for billing purposes and can contain up to 100 storage operations), and enables atomic updates (all operations succeed or all fail within an entity group transaction).
-Environments with high latencies such as mobile devices will benefit greatly from using entity group transactions.
+Environments with high latencies such as mobile devices benefit greatly from using entity group transactions.

 Use table Upsert operations wherever possible.
 There are two types of Upsert, both of which can be more efficient than a traditional Insert and Update operations:

 - InsertOrMerge: Use this operation when you want to upload a subset of the entity's properties, but aren't sure whether the entity already exists.
-If the entity exists, this call updates the properties included in the Upsert operation, and leaves all existing properties as they are, if the entity does not exist, it inserts the new entity.
+If the entity exists, this call updates the properties included in the Upsert operation, and leaves all existing properties as they are, if the entity doesn't exist, it inserts the new entity.
 This is similar to using projection in a query, in that you only need to upload the properties that are changing.

 - InsertOrReplace: Use this operation when you want to upload an entirely new entity, but you aren't sure whether it already exists.
 Use this operation when you know that the newly uploaded entity is entirely correct because it completely overwrites the old entity.
-For example, you want to update the entity that stores a user's current location regardless of whether or not the application has previously stored location data for the user; the new location entity is complete, and you do not need any information from any previous entity.
+For example, you want to update the entity that stores a user's current location regardless of whether or not the application has previously stored location data for the user; the new location entity is complete, and you don't need any information from any previous entity.

 Storing data series in a single entity